The Party's Over — Modern Paraphrase | fresh.bible

 While the rest of the nations were throwing harvest festivals, was joining in — thanking their for the grain and wine on the threshing floors.
 God said: you don't get to do that anymore. delivered the message:

-They won't pour out wine to the Lord.
-Their won't please him.
+They won't pour out wine Offerings to the Lord.
+Their Sacrifices won't please him.
 Their food will be like the bread of mourning — everyone who eats it will be defiled.
 Their bread will only fill their stomachs.
 It will never come to the house of the Lord."

 Here's what's happening: had been treating their harvest prosperity as proof that everything was fine spiritually.
 Good crops meant the gods were happy, right?
 But the abundance they were celebrating came from the God they'd abandoned — and they were thanking someone else for it.
-It's like receiving a gift from someone who loves you, and publicly thanking a stranger for it.
+It's like receiving a gift from someone who you, and publicly thanking a stranger for it.
 God wasn't just going to let that slide.
 The very things they were celebrating were about to disappear.

 asked a question that would have stopped anyone in their tracks: